camjackson/souvlaki/packages/souvlaki-react-router/README.md

       ),
     });

-    // can now safely click links to the given 'other' routes and not
+    // can now safely click links to the given 'other' routes
-    // (you will get console errors otherwise)
+    // (without this, you will get console errors when you
+    //   try to navigate to non-existent routes)
   });

   it('can notify when the pathname changes', () => {